 Step 51.
 How to pack books for moving?
 You can choose between 3 book packing methods: 1.
 Pack your books standing upright with their open parts facing the box sides; 2.
 Pack the books with their open parts are facing you; 3.
 Pack your books flat and stack them tightly along the box sides.

 Step 52.
-Make a mental note to never pack your books with their spines facing you as that wrong packing approach may damage the bindings of your windows to other worlds and have them warped up under their own weight.
+Make a mental note to never pack your books with their spines facing you as that wrong packing approach may damage the bindings of your windows to other worlds and have them warmed up under their own weight.

 Step 53.
 Heavier books should always go first inside a moving box and no pages of one book should be in direct contact with the pages of another one.
 Once you’re ready, fill in any remaining space with a suitable filling material (crushed packing paper works best).